 Prior to the start of an employee’s telework arrangement, the supervisor and employee must agree to a primary, designated alternative worksite and determine and formalize the employee’s work schedule, including core working hours, breaks, and use of accrued leave.
 Work hours must be documented the same as if the employee were physically located at the office.

 Employees may not perform personal activities, including dependent-care activities, doctor’s appointments, or other personal errands, during scheduled telework time.
-Employees must follow applicable leave policies for leaves of absence during work hours the same as when working at the office.
+Employees must follow applicable leave policies for leaves of absence during work hours, the same as when working at the office.

 Supervisors may require employees to report to the office as needed to attend work-related meetings or other events.
 Unless designated as an in-person-only meeting or event, a teleworking employee is expected to attend meetings or events as scheduled using video conference, phone conference, or other applicable technology.